 The Internet of Things is a pretty simple concept: it’s the connection of devices that can be turned on and off via an Internet connection, allowing for the sharing of data.
 This applies in the medical world, too, thereby creating the Internet of Medical Things (IoMT).

 The more professionals in the medical world are connected to each other, the more they can learn from one another.
 According to Cognizant, “The entire (medical) ecosystem – caregivers, patients, payers and providers – is experiencing a new level of engagement that results from remotely monitoring patients and remotely maintaining connected equipment, thereby providing visibility and insights about exercise regimens, diet and vitals.”

 The medical world has started to use this type of information sharing to help seniors with their medications schedules, vital signs, and implants to assist with their health.
-Many of the other technologies we’ll look at—seven of them—include the IoMT.
+Many of the other senior care technology we’ll look at—seven of them—include the IoMT.
 They focus on the quick spreading of information all in the name of helping seniors in the best possible ways.

 GPS (Global Positioning System) has been around for decades, but in the last 10 years, two features have greatly improved: location accuracy and the detail that the system of satellites is able to convey.

 Now, how does this help with senior care?
 Primarily, GPS can help locate a senior who may become lost.
 Elders with memory issues stemming from dementia and Alzheimer’s disease have a habit of wandering, which could mean getting disoriented or lost even if the senior knows the location well.
 “More than 60 percent of those with Alzheimer’s or another form of dementia will wander,” the Alzheimer’s Association said.
 “If a person is not found within 24 hours, up to half of individuals who wander will suffer serious injury or death.”